chef/chef-workstation/www/site/content/docs/chef-workstation/privacy.md

 We capture:

-* The Chef-specific commands you execute, but **not** any of the arguments you pass.
+* The Chef-specific commands you execute, **without** any of the arguments you pass.
 * How you connect, either WinRM or SSH.
 * Your host operating system and version.